-You should note that it is a requirement that all assessment material, including your final thesis, be presented in electronic format in order to facilitate the use by examiners of software designed to detect plagiarism.
+You should note that it is a requirement that all assessment material, including your final thesis, be submitted to TurnItIn for review by the Board of Examiners and/or Faculty as part of your assessments.
 For this purpose, you should use industry standard software in the production of theses.

 The University's Plagiarism policy, procedures and guidance for research degrees provides further guidance on all aspects of plagiarism and how instances will be dealt with.

 As a researcher, you will have signed up to the University’s IP Policy, assigning rights to the University for the duration of your studies.
 The IP Code of Practice provides more information on matters relating to IP, copyright, patents etc and procedures in relation to re-assigning of IP upon completion.